arendjr/phebe/phebe/src/content/blog/post-architecture-premature-abstraction-is-the-root-of-all-evil.md

 Earlier I wrote that "if you _can_ minimize the moving parts, you should".
 Maybe this raised a simple question: How?
 Before trying to answer that question, let's first clarify what we mean by "moving parts".
 At least that question has an easy answer: Anything that is stateful can be considered a moving part.
+This especially includes I/O, since after all, what is I/O but the exchange of state with the outside world?
 So to minimize moving parts, we should reduce the places where there is statefulness.
 But that can be easier said than done.

 Generally though, there's a simple rule to keep in mind: If you want to make a system simpler, there's only one place where you can move statefulness: Out.
 Try